yireo/yireo-slides/slides/yireo/strengthening-graphql.md

 ---
 # Current state
 - Coverage of endpoints is nearing completion
-    - URL resolving,
+    - URL resolving, categories, products, CMS, PageBuilder
-    - Support for Configurable Products, swatches, PageBuilder
+    - Customer mutations, addressbook
-    - Customer mutations
+    - Support for Configurable Products, swatches
     - Add-to-cart, product options
 - All that is there is stable
 - Fuzzy roadmap